 The neighbourhood just east of the centre, near Waterlooplein is called Plantage or the Amsterdam Jewish Quarter (Jodenbuurt).

-The few buildings they left behind: the Portuguese Synagogue, the Holland Theatre and the Jewish Museum, tell their the Jewish history of Amsterdam.
+The few buildings in the Amsterdam Jewish Quarter that they left behind: the Portuguese Synagogue, the Holland Theatre and the Jewish Museum, tell the Jewish history of Amsterdam.

 View Amsterdam Jewish Quarter in a larger map

 The Amsterdam Portuguese Synagogue was built in 1675.
 The Portuguese Synagogue in Amsterdam was the biggest Synagogue in the world at the time: a sober structure, almost protestant looking, as was fashion at the time.